 Our aim is to directly compare these two methods.
 We want to find out whether arm function and quality of life in patients with this fracture is better with the more conservative cast and brace treatment or with surgery.
 We also need to compare the cost effectiveness of both approaches.
 We want to produce sound evidence to establish if the drawbacks of surgery are balanced by the improved results and acceptable costs, compared with the non-surgical treatment.

 The best way to determine this is by randomised trial, with patients allocated randomly to one or other treatment by a secure computer program.
-All patients over 50 who present at a trial hospital with this fracture, are eligible to be included in the trial.
+All patients who present at a trial hospital with this fracture, are eligible to be included in the trial.
 Once the trial has been explained, the patient has the choice whether to consent to being involved or not.
 Both treatments are widely used within the NHS and clinical teams will be familiar with both techniques.